andris9/webgettext/README.md

 # webgettext

-**webgettext** is an AMD module for parsing and generating [gettext](https://www.gnu.org/software/gettext/) files in the browser or in a browser like environment (ie. FirefoxOS).
+**webgettext** is an AMD module for parsing and generating [gettext](https://www.gnu.org/software/gettext/) files in the browser (only Firefox by now) or in a browser like environment (ie. FirefoxOS).
 Currently only PO files are supported but MO support is on the way!

-If you have downloaded/forked/cloned this repo, open [example/webgettext.html] in your browser to check the features out.
+If you have downloaded/forked/cloned this repo, open [example/webgettext.html](example/webgettext.html) in your browser to check the features out.
 You can find some PO/MO files in the fixtures folder but any other PO/MO files should work as well.

 ## Usage